Wanying-Zhu/utils/meta_analysis/README.md

 7. ```--pval_cols```: Column names of pvalue in each input file, separated by space.
 Or provide one value if column names are the same in all input files
 8. ```--beta_cols```: Column names of beta in each input file, separated by space.
 Or provide one value if column names are the same in all input files
 9. ```--sample_sizes```: Sample sizes of each regression (integer value).
 Or provide one value if column names are the same in all input files
-10. ```--shared_cols```: Names of shared ID column to merge the regression results, separated by space.
+10. ```--marker_cols```: Names of shared ID column to merge the regression results, separated by space.
 Or provide one value if column names are the same in all input files
 11. ```--extra_cols_to_keep```: Extra columns in the individual result (and ID mapping file if provided) to keep in the meta output
 12. ```--overwrite```: (optional) Overwrite existing output file if True.
 Default value is False